 Congratulations on your admission to the University of Oklahoma!
 Below you'll find a complete list of to-do items you'll need to complete before your first day of classes at OU.

 Visit account.ou.edu and click “New to OU?
 Set up your OU account.”
 You'll need your Sooner ID number (included in your admission letter) to create your account.
 Once your account has been set up, you'll see your OUNet ID (usually 4 letters and 4 numbers) and your OU email address.
 Take a moment to write these down along with the password that you set up.
 You'll use these to access and complete your post-admission checklist!

 This OU account will follow you through your time at OU and will also provide access to OU resources such as enrollment, grades, course materials, computer labs, OU Libraries resources, and more.
-This OU account is also what you’ll use to sign in to your official OU email at outlook.office.com.
+You will use your OU email address and password to sign in to your official OU email at outlook.office.com/ou.edu.
 If you need assistance, please call OU IT at (405) 325-4357.

-You will find information on all these steps in OU Bound, which you can access by logging into oubound.ou.edu.
-OU will email you when checklist items become available to complete, so be sure to check it regularly.
-Here are the things you must do to join the Sooner family:
+You will find information on all these steps in OU Bound, which you can access by logging in to oubound.ou.edu.
+OU will email you when checklist items become available to complete, so be sure to check your email regularly.
+Here is the complete list of checklist items you must do to join the OU family:

 The items listed below are not mandatory to complete prior to becoming a Sooner, however, we encourage you to review the list as some items may be of interest to you:

 Through OU's Honors College, you can enroll in courses taught by nationally acclaimed faculty.
 Classes are limited to fewer than 22 students, and honors students participate in undergraduate research opportunities, study aboard, and excel in this supportive community.
 For admission requirements and to apply, visit ou.edu/honors.
 The deadline to apply to Honors College for priority consideration is January 15.